 Þörungaverksmiðjan Thorverk harvests seaweed from Breiðafjörður bay.
 It is pretty amazing watching these huge orange seaweed harvesting machines out in the sea harvesting seaweed.

 I saw them for the first time from the other side of the fjord when I was driving on Skarðsströnd a couple of years ago.
 I stopped the car and stepped out as it was so amazing seeing these huge machines out in the sea.

 They take care not to damage the resource while harvesting the seaweed and only cut each spot every 5 years in general when the seaweed has fully recovered.
 And the biomass has even increased for the past 50 years.

 There is another factory opposite the Þörungaverksmiðjan Thorverk factory - Saltverksmiðjan Salt factory, which has been operating since 2013, uses waste heat from Þörungaverksmiðjan Thorverk factory - talking about being environmental - the factory is powered by geothermal heat from the wastewater!!

 If you drive down to the harbour at Reykhólar you will see both factories.
 From the sea by the Saltverksmiðjan Salt factory, there is steam coming up from the wastewater.
 This factory uses only the heat from the water as an energizer and then the remaining tepid water is released back into the environment.
 Brilliant, I think!

 Reykhólar is located some 228 km away from Reykjavík which is a 3-hour-drive.
-It is perfect staying here for the first night when you are visiting the Westfjords of Iceland.
+It is perfect to stay here for the first night when you are visiting the Region of the Westfjords of Iceland.
 Or more nights; I stayed there for 3 nights and don't think I saw everything I wanted to see.

 To reach this area you can rent a car in Reykjavík.